Challenge Fifty-Two, A white woman with dark hair standing in front of an audience. A screen is behind her as she is presenting at a PechaKucha event.

 Amazing Experience Speaking At Pechakucha

 Both at the interval and the end of the night, we got the chance to mingle with the other speakers and the audience.
 I got some great feedback from people who sought me out and were very supportive of my challenge fifty-two endeavours.
-It was great to inspire people to do try more new things.
+It was great to inspire people to try more new things.

 Listen To PechaKucha Talks From Around The World